-Spring, pond, stream or well water that is turbid (cloudy or containing particles) must be boiled for five minutes before using it for drinking; making ice, juice or baby formula; or washing fruits or vegetables.
+Spring, pond, stream or well water that is turbid (cloudy or containing particles) must be boiled for five minutes before using it for drinking, washing fruits or vegetables, and making ice, juice or baby formula.

 Chlorine or any other disinfectant will not work well when water is turbid.
 The chlorine cannot always go through the suspended particles and may not get rid of organisms that cause sickness.

 |wATER vOLUME||LIQUID BLEACH*|